kroxylicious/kroxylicious/DEV_GUIDE.md

 mvn clean install -Dquick -Pdist
 ```

+If the tests are going to be run against local changes,
-Upload your package to the `kroxylicious` repository in the container registry:
+upload your package to the `kroxylicious` repository in the container registry:

 ```shell
 REGISTRY_DESTINATION=<container_registry>/<myorg>/kroxylicious ./scripts/deploy-image.sh